 The proposed security management control Critical Infrastructure Protection ("CIP") reliability standard CIP-003-7, which was covered in our last year-end report, was not approved by FERC in its entirety.
 The notice of proposed rulemaking sought to modify the CIP standard so that it provided clear criteria for electronic access controls for low impact Bulk Electric System ("BES") cyber systems and also addressed the need to mitigate the risk of malicious code that could result from third-third party transient devices (such as thumb drives, laptops, and other portable devices that can be connected and disconnected from the network).
 While FERC's final rule did ultimately adopt mandatory security controls for transient devices used at low impact BES's, the Commission declined to adopt the proposed directive relating to electronic access controls.
 In light of the comments received, the Commission ultimately decided that the access controls that had been proposed did not provide the clarity necessary to establish compliance expectations.
-Instead, FERC clarified electronic access control obligations and directed NERC to conduct a study to determine whether the electronic access controls adopted by entities in response to the clarifications in CIP-003-7 provide adequate security.
+Instead, FERC clarified electronic access controls adopted by entities in response to the clarifications in CIP-003-7 provide adequate security.